braukStauter/Sweatbox-Scenario-Generator--SSG-/README.md

 **Created by EM for ZAB**

 Special thanks to:
+- The FAST project for the idea, starting point, and questions answered.
-- Flight plan data from flight-plans.csko.hu
+- Kornel C. for flight plan data.